 However, Synod Bunbury 2018 had three ‘appeals’ on the agenda from individual church members, ‘appealing’ the decision of Synod Baldivis to enter into a sister church relationship with the RCNZ.
 Synod declared these ‘appeals’ inadmissible.
 When we look at the grounds of this decision to declare it inadmissible, we notice that Synod argues that an individual can appeal a decision of a minor assembly to the major assembly; it is not possible to appeal a decision of one synod to the next.
-In this situation, the ‘appellant’ should have appealed the decision of the local consistory to accept the decision of synod, to the classis and then if necessary to synod.
+In this situation, the ‘appellant’ should have appealed the decision of the local consistory to accept the decision of the previous synod, to the classis and then if necessary to the synod.
 While this is technically correct, I believe that the way of reasoning in these grounds makes the matter unnecessarily complicated.
-I don’t disagree with the decision of synod, but it could have been said so much easier: an appellant has the task to show that he has been personally wronged by a decision of the minor assembly, and that was not the case here.
+I don’t disagree with the decision of the synod, but it could have been said so much easier: an appellant has the task to show that he has been wronged by a decision of the minor assembly, and that was not the case here.
 The FRC Launceston correctly stated this in its letter to Synod regarding one of these appeals.

 In fact, these members presented their case as an appeal, while it was nothing else than bringing up again a matter on which Synod Baldivis had made a decision.
 In this case, article 33 of the Church Order applies: ‘Matters once decided upon may not be proposed again unless they are substantiated by new grounds.’